-→'rally',monitoring_password:'m0n1t0rlng'" '''
+→'rally',monitoring_password:'m0n1t0r1ng'" '''

-The monitoring_user and monitoring_password parameters are optional, the other parameters are mandatory.
-For more details on the configuration options, please see the Monitoring plugin documentation.
+The monitoring\user and monitoring\password parameters are optional, the other parameters are mandatory.
+For more details on the configuration options check the Monitoring plugin documentation.

-If you are behind a proxy, please set the environment variable ES_JAVA_OPTS accordingly on each target machine as described in the Elasticsearch plugin documentation.
+If you are behind a proxy, set the environment variable ES\JAVA\OPTS accordingly on each target machine as described in the Elasticsearch plugin documentation.